 How to make your own Lara bars

-Next, cover the inside of a small casserole dish or baking sheet with plenty of cling film.
-Make sure there is plenty of extra on each side it can be folded back later.
-Fill in the mixture, using your fingers to distribute evenly and cover it with the cling film.
+Cover the inside of a small casserole dish or baking sheet with cling film.
+Make sure there is plenty of extra on each side.
+We’ll need it to be folded back later.
+Fill in the mixture, using your fingers to distribute evenly.
+Now cover with the cling film.

-Additional tips for perfect homemade fruit bars recipe
+Extra tips for a perfect homemade fruit bars recipe

-If they happen to last longer than the day you made them, these bars will keep for a week in a closed container and at room temperature.
+These bars will keep for a week in a closed container and at room temperature.
 I’ve also successfully stored them for a longer time in the refrigerator.
 (That is, accidentally, because I lost track of the contents of my fridge – again…)

 The Simple Balance Tip

 Your wallet, your children – and even your stomach on a super busy day – will thank you!

 If you are interested in more articles that help you take some of the pressure off and allow you to enjoy everyday life more fully, then go ahead and sign up for my newsletter: